 (SOUNDBITE OF MUSIC)

 MAZZOLI: When she was 27, she tragically died in a flash flood.
 And in this flood, a lot of her journals and writings were washed away.
 And her husband and other people had to pull the papers out of the water and dry them off in these big urns.
 And so that writing is what became the source of the libretto.
-So I just love the idea of this opera that literally comes out of the flood.
+So I just loved the idea of this opera that literally comes out of the flood.

 (SOUNDBITE OF MUSIC)